felixlu/awesome-stars/README.md

 - [Bowen7/regex-vis](https://github.com/Bowen7/regex-vis) - 🎨 Regex visualizer & editor
 - [appwrite/appwrite](https://github.com/appwrite/appwrite) - Your backend, minus the hassle.
 - [umami-software/umami](https://github.com/umami-software/umami) - Umami is a simple, fast, privacy-focused alternative to Google Analytics.
-- [makeplane/plane](https://github.com/makeplane/plane) - 🔥 🔥 🔥 Open Source JIRA, Linear and Asana Alternative.
+- [makeplane/plane](https://github.com/makeplane/plane) - 🔥 🔥 🔥 Open Source JIRA, Linear, Monday, and Asana Alternative.
 Plane helps you track your issues, epics, and product roadmaps in the simplest way possible.
 - [adamcohenhillel/ADeus](https://github.com/adamcohenhillel/ADeus) - An open source AI wearable device that captures what you say and hear in the real world and then transcribes and stores it on your own server.
 You can then chat with Adeus using the app, and it will h
 - [soybeanjs/soybean-admin](https://github.com/soybeanjs/soybean-admin) - A clean, elegant, beautiful and powerful admin template, based on Vue3, Vite5, TypeScript, Pinia, NaiveUI and UnoCSS. 一个清新优雅、高颜值且功能强大的后台管理模板，基于最新的前端技术栈，包括 Vue3, Vite5, TypeScript, Pinia, NaiveUI 和 Uno
 - [yang991178/fluent-reader](https://github.com/yang991178/fluent-reader) - Modern desktop RSS reader built with Electron, React, and Fluent UI
-- [lobehub/lobe-chat](https://github.com/lobehub/lobe-chat) - 🤯 Lobe Chat - an open-source, modern-design LLMs/AI chat framework.
-Supports Multi AI Providers( OpenAI / Claude 3 / Gemini / Ollama / Bedrock / Azure / Mistral / Perplexity ), Multi-Modals (Vision/TT
+- [lobehub/lobe-chat](https://github.com/lobehub/lobe-chat) - 🤯 Lobe Chat - an open-source, modern-design AI chat framework.
+Supports Multi AI Providers( OpenAI / Claude 3 / Gemini / Ollama / Azure /  DeepSeek), Knowledge Base (file upload / knowledge management
 - [labring/FastGPT](https://github.com/labring/FastGPT) - FastGPT is a knowledge-based platform built on the LLMs, offers a comprehensive suite of out-of-the-box capabilities such as data processing, RAG retrieval, and visual AI workflow orchestration, letti
 - [portainer/portainer](https://github.com/portainer/portainer) - Making Docker and Kubernetes management easy.
 - [vrtmrz/obsidian-livesync](https://github.com/vrtmrz/obsidian-livesync) -